cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/DownloadingExamples/DownloadingExamples.md

 1. In a `File` window go to the scripts directory and open the `runfvp.sh` file in an editor.
 2. Check the following:
 * The FVP model is pointing to the directory in which it was downloaded.
-* The binary files scp_romfw.bin, mcp_romfw.bin, scp_fw.bin and the bts.bin are pointing to the `morello-baremetal-examples/bare-metal-example-scpmcp-binaries/SCPMCPBuiltWithAPreset0x14000000/` directory.
+* For fvp `version 0.11_9`, the binary files scp_romfw.bin, mcp_romfw.bin, scp_fw.bin and the bts.bin are pointing to the `morello-baremetal-examples/bare-metal-example-scpmcp-binaries/SCPMCPBuiltWithAPreset0x14000000/` directory.

 ## Run the Model
 Run the FVP model from the `morello-baremetal-examples/scripts` directory.